How to make onward connections by train, tram or Metro when arriving in Brussels/Bruxelles on the Eurostar

 Though if the Eurostar is running late and you have a tightly timed connection, a good idea is to move towards the front of the train before it arrives in Bruxelles/Brussels.

-The Eurostar trains which have Bruxelles as a final destination will arrive at voies (platforms/tracks) 1 or 2 and from these platforms there are usually two options to take which lead on to the ICE trains.
+The Eurostar trains which have Bruxelles as a final destination will arrive at voies (platforms/tracks) 1 or 2 and from these platforms there are usually two options of routes to take which lead on to the ICE trains.

-1. What's always available is to head beyond the front of the trains and then head down to the main part of the station below.
+The route that's always available is to head beyond the front of the trains and then head down to the main part of the station below.

 When you enter the main street level passage way at the station, the the ‘Couloir Principal'/Hoofdgang', turn to the right and walk passed the 'Channel Terminal' (Eurostar Departures) and the Thalys train info desks (which will also be on the right) until you see the SNCB International Ticket Office, with its pink/purple windows.